migtools/mig-controller/README.md

 __1. Identify a pair of running OpenShift clusters to migrate workloads between__

-You'll be able to use mig-controller and mig-ui to move workloads from a _source_ to a _destination_ cluster.
+mig-controller and mig-ui can help you move workloads from a _source_ to a _destination_ cluster.
 You'll need cluster-admin permissions on both clusters.

+- **velero** will need to be installed on both clusters, and will be driven by mig-controller
+- **mig-controller** and **mig-ui** should only be installed on _one of the two_ clusters.
+You can decide which cluster will host these components.

 ---